Close

 Monitor Visa Validity Closely

 Set calendar reminders 14 days before visa expiration.
 This buffer allows adequate time for extensions or departure planning without last-minute stress.
+Apply for visa extensions at least 7 days before your current visa expires to avoid overstay penalties, though applying earlier is strongly recommended.

 Understand Multiple-Entry Provisions